DinoChiesa/Apigee-Edge-OIDC-Demonstration/README.md

 6. in Edge, create the developer, API Product, and App for OIDC Core use.
    ```
-   node ./4-provisionCoreProductAndApp.js -v -n -o myorg -U URL_FROM_ABOVE
+   node ./4-provisionCoreProductAndApp.js -v -u $APIGEEADMIN -o $ORG -U URL_FROM_ABOVE
    ```

    The URL_FROM_ABOVE should be the /login endpoint for the login and consent app.

-7. Kick off the login by using https://dinochiesa.github.io/openid-connect/link-builder2.html or build your URL manually.  ... specifying your org, env, chosen basepath (See step 1), the client id from the final step, any nonce and state, the callback url from above, and etc. For
+7. Kick off the login by opening your browser to https://dinochiesa.github.io/openid-connect/link-builder2.html and filling out the form.
+Specify your org, env, the client id and secret from the final step, a nonce and state, the callback url from above, and etc. For example:
-   example:

    | setting       | value                                                            |
    | ------------- | ---------------------------------------------------------------- |